Table of Contents

 Diagnosis of Testicle Pain in Young Boys

-When a young patient presents with an acute pain in the scrotum, along with scrotal swelling, the primary diagnoses to be considered include torsion (of the testes or testicular appendage), epididymitis, and incarcerated inguinal hernia.
+When a young patient presents with acute pain in the scrotum, along with scrotal swelling, the primary diagnoses to be considered include torsion (of the testes or testicular appendage), epididymitis, and incarcerated inguinal hernia.
 After they are ruled out, other diagnoses such as varicocele must be considered (see section Differential Diagnoses).

 Clinical Features of Testicle Pain in Young Boys